 And I’m not ashamed I did it either.
 I did it after I read Andy Ricker saying he uses one.
 Recommends it even.
-If it’s good enough for one of the best Thai restaurant in North America…
+If it’s good enough for the guy that runs one of the best Thai restaurant in North America…

 Use a wok – it’s just easier